TheHive-Project/Cortex4py/Usage.md

 api.analyzers.disable(analyzer_id)
 ```

-## Job operations
+## Job Operations

-The JobsController class provides a set of methods to handle jobs.
+The `JobsController` class provides a set of methods to handle jobs.
+A job is the execution of a specific analyzer.

 ### Model

-A Job is represented by the following model class:
+A job is represented by the following model class:

 | Attribute | Description | Type |
 | --------- | ----------- | ---- |